thepharmproject/set_of_scripts/README.md

 	Most of them require an API with a paid subscription.

 # Language detection
+Detect language from text.
+A chained approach is adopted for improved robustness.textblob, google translate and langdetect services are exploited.
+If a service fails the result form the next one is requested.
 Packages Evaluated
 textblob
 Pros: Accurate, easy to use.